davekrh/ocp310_for_operations/04-lesson-container_image_storage.md

 Each of your OpenShift cluster machines has been provisioned with an additional 10G block device to host container images.

-1. Ssh into master to verify the storage configured on it.
+1. From the workstation, ssh into master to verify the storage configured on it.
 ```
-sudo ssh master
+[student@workstation ~]$ sudo ssh master
 Last login: Wed Dec  5 11:18:45 2018 from workstation.example.com
 Red Hat Enterprise Linux 7
 [root@master ~]#